 New messages won't come through to your Apple Watch without an Apple phone - it has no way of connecting to the Web or a data network — but that doesn't mean all your old messages are lost.
 The watch caches a number of recent emails, iMessages and SMSs to the wearable device, so if you need to bring up an important tidbit of information then you can do.
 There's no way of specifying exactly which messages are stored, however.

-As long as you've already set up your Apple Pay credentials using an iPhone, you can make actual payments with the Apple Watch on its own — there's a secure token stored on the timepiece itself that proves you are who you say you are, but as a security measure it only works if it's in contact with your skin (take it off and you need to reconnect with your iPhone).
+As long as you've already set up your Apple Pay credentials using an iPhone, you can make actual payments with the Apple Watch on its own.
+There's a secure token stored on the timepiece itself that proves you are who you say you are, but as a security measure it only works if it's in contact with your skin (take it off and you need to reconnect with your iPhone) and if you have a passcode.
 For more on Apple Pay, read our complete guide to the technology.

 Browse your photos